Neural manifold analysis of brain circuit dynamics in health and disease: Neural Manifold Learning

 \subsection{Multidimensional Scaling (MDS)}

-Classical multidimensional scaling is another linear dimensionality reduction technique that aims to find a low-dimensional map of a number of objects (e.g. neural states) while preserving as much as possible pairwise distances between them in the high dimensional space \citep{kruskal1978multidimensional,venna2006local,yin2008multidimensional,france2010two}.
+Classical multidimensional scaling is another linear dimensionality reduction technique that aims to find a low-dimensional map of a number of objects (e.g. neural states) while preserving as much as possible pairwise distances between them in the high-dimensional space \citep{kruskal1978multidimensional,venna2006local,yin2008multidimensional,france2010two}.

 In the case of neural data, given an $N\times T$ activity matrix, $\mathbf{X}$, a $T\times T$ distance matrix, $\mathbf{D}$, is first obtained by measuring the distance between the population activity vectors for all $t$ using a dissimilarity metric \citep{krauss2018statistical}.
 Examples of such metrics include both the Euclidean distance and the cosine dissimilarity.
-The latter (which we will employ for the MDS embeddings shown throughout this paper) is, for a pair of vectors $\mathbf{a}$,$\mathbf{b}$ separated in angle by $\theta$ is
+We will employ the latter for the MDS embeddings shown throughout this paper.
+For a pair of vectors $\mathbf{a}$,$\mathbf{b}$ separated in angle by $\theta$, the cosine dissimilarity is

 The dissimilarity matrix $\mathbf{D}$ is formed from the cosine dissimilarities between the neural activity patterns $\mathbf{c}_t$ at each time $t$ for all pairs of times measured.
 A lower-dimensional mapping, $\mathbf{Y} \in \Re^{k \times T}$, where $k << N$, is then found by minimising a loss function, called the \textit{strain}, so that the mapped inter-point distances are as close as possible to the original distances in $\mathbf{D}$.
 From the eigen-decomposition of the distance matrix $\mathbf{D}$, the MDS components (i.e. dimensions) are revealed by the eigenvectors, which are a linear combination of the distances across the $T$ population activity vectors, while their respective eigenvalues report the amount of variance explained.